bb2qqq/pythonstudy/tech_lab/vim_skill/vim_magic.md

+### Encrypt a file
+    :X
+> Be aware, after you encrypted a file, you must use `:wq` to save your encryption.
+> Using `:q` will leads to a no-warning quit, and your encryption abandoned

+### Show special chars in vim
+    :set list

 ### Redirect echoed content of command to file
     redir => zen_temp | exe "my expressions" | redir END | put=zen_temp